Kris-05/Python-to-Cpp/README.md

 ## Implementation

-Utilizing Lex and Yacc for lexical analysis and parsing, our converter tokenizes Python code and constructs a parse tree to ensure accurate syntax conversion into C++.
+Using Lex and Yacc for lexical analysis and parsing, our converter tokenizes Python code and constructs a parse tree to ensure accurate syntax conversion into C++.
 Key differences in syntax, such as indentation in Python versus curly braces in C++, are handled with precision.

 ### Create Lex file